Skip to navigation Skip to content

 • Pass variables values inside terraform modules

-• Pass parameters from build to release pipelines on Azure devops
+• Pass parameters from Power automate to Azure DevOps pipeline using rest api

 Categories